robenkleene/design-references/photoshop/tutorials/photoshop-masks.md

 1. `right-click` the clipping layer and select "Blending Options...", under "Blending Options" uncheck "Blend Clipped Layers as Group".
 2. Set `Fill: 0%` for the clipping layer.

+## Tips

+### Splits

+When working with Smart Object masks, it's useful to have the masking layer and the output both open simultaneously in splits.
+To do this, open the Smart Object in a tab, then choose `Window > Arrange > Tile All Vertically`.